-With it, you’ll learn a wide array of missteps your peers have encountered while bringing wearables to market (and how to avoid them), as well as what users really want out of their devices.
+We’ve compiled our knowledge from working with design engineers and device manufacturers around the world into a guide.
+You will learn a wide array of missteps your peers have encountered while bringing wearables to market (and how to avoid them).

-Sweat.
-We usually try to avoid it– but sweat helps regulate our body temperature and provides insight into our health.
-The keys to using sweat in monitoring and diagnosis include choosing the right analyte (for some purposes, sweat analyte levels should correlate with blood analyte levels) and getting enough sample to detect.
+Sweat helps regulate our body temperature and provides insight into our health.
+The keys to using sweat in monitoring and diagnosis include choosing the right analyte and getting enough sample to detect.
 Sweat sensing technology is still in its infancy.
 We have a lot to learn and discover.

 Skin is an ever-changing organ.
 Its complexity makes it a challenge when designing wearable devices.
 When you design adhesives and devices that are made to stick to skin, there’s a lot to consider.